 We create a culture of safe recruitment and, as part of that, adopt robust recruitment processes and volunteer checking processes that help deter, reject or identify people who might abuse children.
-This enables the governing body and if applicable the Trust to act reasonably in making decisions about prospective employees and volunteers using evidence and checks carried out.
+This enables the Trust to act reasonably in making decisions about prospective employees and volunteers using evidence and checks carried out.

-The school follows the safer recruitment process outlined in Part Three of KCSIE 2022.
+The Trust follows the safer recruitment process outlined in Part Three of KCSIE 2023.
 On all recruitment panels there is at least one member who has undertaken safer recruitment training which is updated regularly.
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional references, checking previous employment history, checking any gaps in employment history and ensuring that a candidate has the health and physical capacity for the job, alongside effective induction processes.
 It also includes undertaking interviews and, in all cases, instigating Disclosure and Barring Service (DBS) checks.
-As part of our due diligence, we may carry out an online search on shortlisted candidates to help identify any issues that are publicly available online. (as outlined in KCSIE 2022)
+As part of our due diligence, we may carry out an online search on shortlisted candidates to help identify any issues that are publicly available online. (as outlined in KCSIE 2023) We will inform shortlisted candidates that online searches will be carried out.